gmaresca/angular-mastery-workshop/exercise-2-application-skeleton/README.md

 - Create lazy loaded HomeModule and CustomersModule

 ## TODO 0: Start application
-Make sure your application is running by executing `npm start`
+Make sure your application is installed `npm ci` and is running by executing `npm start`

 ## TODO 1: Create CoreModule
 We're going to use Angular Schematics to help us scaffold base application structure